 The goals of EFT are to expand and re-organize key emotional responses that will allow couples to feel more connected and securely attached to one another.
 This process allows new and positive cycles of interaction and creates a secure bond between partners.
 A positive "dance" replaces the negative interactive cycles that couples often find themselves in.
 The positive cycles become reinforced and create permanent change.
 The relationship becomes a safe haven and a healing environment for both partners.
 This therapy works best if both partners are committed to the relationship and committed to the therapeutic process.
 Weekly sessions are recommended, but every other week sessions can be effective as well.

-To learn more about this process, I refer you to the book by Dr. Sue Johnson entitiled "Hold Me Tight" and "Love Sense".
-You can also research the ICEEFT website, the official website of EFT.
-If you click on the "About Us" tab, you will find additional information about this type of therapy.
-Additionally, Dr. Johnson has done numerous videos, some of which have found their way onto YouTube.
-I have chosen to use this therapy with couples not only because it has proven to be so successful, but because this therapy is very positive, supportive and respectful of clients and their relationship with one another.
+To learn more about this process, I refer you to the books by Dr. Sue Johnson entitiled "Hold Me Tight" and "Love Sense".
+You can also research the ICEEFT website, the official website of EFT or you can search the SACDEFT website for local therapists trained in EFT.
+Additionally, Dr. Johnson has done numerous videos, some of which have found their way onto YouTube. .